 Research and Scholarship

 Students in the entry-level Master of Science program in occupational therapy undertake as part of their curriculum a research project working with one of our faculty in their area of research.
-That process involves developing an understanding of both quantitative and qualitative research methods, conducting a literature review, collecting data in the community, and communicating research results to a peer audience.
-This research process serves to fulfill the requirement for the MS degree; a thesis is not required.
+That process involves developing an understanding of both quantitative and qualitative research methods, conducting a literature review, collecting/analyzing data, and communicating research results to a peer audience.
+This process fulfills the research requirements for the MS degree; a thesis is not required.
 Students who wish to complete a thesis should discuss this with their academic advisor early in the two-year curriculum.

 Opportunities to work on established research projects within the division and the department arise on an occasional basis and are communicated to students via departmental email.

 Interdisciplinary training grants are faculty-initiated projects that allow students to deepen their content knowledge in certain areas, and take additional courses with students from other disciplines.
-For instance, in 2009-2011 an autism training grant developed collaboratively between Occupational Science and Speech and Hearing Sciences funded approximately five incoming students per year to focus on autism-spectrum disorders.
-For the 2012 incoming class, six students are funded on an interdisciplinary grant addressing the needs of children from diverse families.
+Examples of recent training grant opportunities include an autism training grant developed collaboratively between Occupational Science and Speech and Hearing Sciences, and a multicultural interdisciplinary grant focused on helping students learn to address the needs of children from diverse families.
 Training grant opportunities may or may not be available during the time a student is in the MS program.

 The University of North Carolina at Chapel Hill has a long tradition of community service, and we encourage students in the Division of Occupational Science and Occupational Therapy to carry on this tradition through involvement in various forms of volunteerism.
 The ways in which students in occupational therapy can be involved in community service include: